 - You have less than six months leave to remain in the country

-- f you require housing benefit to pay your rent
+- If you require housing benefit to pay your rent

 We will carry out a detailed assessment and reference check before we offer you a home.

-If you have ever had a County Court Judgement (CCJ) registered against you, or if you have failed to meet the repayments on a loan, it will show up on the referencing and we will not be able to help you.
+If you have ever had a County Court Judgement (CCJ) registered against you, if you have failed to meet the repayments on a loan, or if you have taken “payday”/short term loans within the past twelve months, it will show up on the referencing and we will not be able to help you.

 We will ask you to certify that the information you provide is complete and accurate.

 - Check our website www.hightownhomes.com for available properties and register your interest